qq943229702/5001_kaggle_competition/README.md

 Running the main.py file (need to check the file path first) and the output will be in the Submission.csv file.

+The final result is in test.csv, which is identical to the submission file.

 The team name is shan666.
 And the best submission score is 10.23703, ranking 28/140 temporarily.